ortegahernandes/ScanBus-BR-Simulator-Modbus/README.md

 - Stop when found (when a valid register is found, the scan ends).
 - Stop at the end (when it reaches the value of Id = 255, finish the scan, otherwise it will return to ID 1 cyclically).
 - Save to .CSV file (with separator choice).
+- Search for a specific term; the cell containing the terms will be highlighted in yellow.
+- If there are errors, they will appear in the status column, and the cell will be highlighted in red.

 - Filter option according to the received value.
 The options are: